mapbox/batfish/docs/configuration.md

     -   `filePath`: Absolute path to the page's file.
     -   `frontMatter`: Parsed front matter from the page's file.

-The return values of `dataSelectors` can be used in pages by adding an `injectedData` list in the front matter that includes the name of a data selector.
+The return values of `dataSelectors` _must be stringifiable as JSON_.
+These values can be used in your components pages by `import`ing modules from `@mapbox/batfish/data/*`.
 See ["Injecting data"].

 ### vendorModules